mjdamgaard/UP-Web-Project/README.md

 This is achieved by implementing a web development framework where it is safe for users to share their programming modules, and to try out those of others, without having to worry about being attacked.
 And once these modules are ready for use, the website can make them immediately available for other users to try, with minimal central oversight required.

-This allows us to create a very decentralized system where users can create web apps in collaboration with each other in a modular way — much like building with LEGO — and where they can immediately try out their solutions and share them with others.
+This allows us to create a very decentralized system where users can create web apps in collaboration with each other in a modular way — like building with LEGO — and where they can immediately try out their solutions and share them with others.

 ### Low costs
 Furthermore, the cost of creating a new web apps using this system is extremely low: The cost of uploading a new app (or app component) is just the cost of uploading its source code alone.
 And this true even for apps that stores user data in the database, since the developer does not need to allocate the storage space needed for this.
 And the database does not care whether a user uploads some data to one app or another, so there is no real reason that the developer should have to pay anything more in order for their app to be able to store data in the database.